Julien-Dosiere/LocalHub-backend/readme.md

 ## Description

 This application was developed to serve as the backend of the Localhub front app.
-Its role is mainly to provides datas related to users & projects objects stored in database through GraphQL API.
+Its main role is to provide data related to users & projects objects stored in database through a GraphQL API to the frontend.
 It was developed using framework Express.js, PostgresQL database and Apollo for implementing GraphQL.

 Project might still evolve in the coming months, but here are its current main features: